laelgelc/tw_downloader/README.md

 # tw_downloader
-'The Twitter Stream Grab' download and storage
+'The Twitter Stream Grab' downloading and storaging